 Think of being a Site Leader as growing in safe space, developing your own unique style of leadership.
 YOU have the skills and talents; you just need to tap into them.
 We’ll show you how.

-Millennials are desperate to change the world.
-Help be that change and lead a group of students in the meantime to make an impact.
+Are you wanting to change the world?
+Help be that change and, in the meantime, lead a group of students to make an impact.

 Be a part of something bigger than yourself.
 Thousands of college students participate in “alternative breaks,” so be a part of the movement!
 You’ll instantly join a brother/sisterhood that’s unique.

 Do you want a career after college?
-Being a Site Leader will teach you SO many skills, that you just won’t develop if you are only sitting in Classroom Building that you will be able to transfer into your future career.
-(Think...communication skills, public speaking skills, the ability to lead a team, and confidence).
+Being a Site Leader will teach you SO many skills, that you just won’t develop if you are only sitting in classes.
+(Think...communication skills, public speaking skills, the ability to lead a team, and confidence.)

 Speaking of a career—do you have a resume?
 You can absolutely highlight this role on your resume!